Lonelyduck-tba/Investigation-on-an-NESO-Dataset/README.md

 **Exporting into PowerBI***

-To export the query into PowerBI I had to create a table from my query, simply done by adding CREAT TABLE AS on the first command line.
+To export the query into PowerBI I had to create a table from my query, simply done by adding CREAT TABLE AS {table_name} on the first command line.
 In PowerBI I would create a new report by pressing the "Get Data from other Sources" option and choosing Postgresql Database.
-I would then connect to the database by inputing the server, database, username(Postgresql 17) and password name I couldn't connect properly before because I tried connecting to a sql server not a postgresql server.
+I would then connect to the database by inputing the server, database, username(postgres) and password and then selecting which table I wanted to to load, which was {table_name}.

-Now I just need to create a table from my query so that it shows up when I import the data into powerbi
+**Creating the PowerBI Report***